usmcamp0811/dotfiles/packages/blog/Campground/content/page/about/index.md

 Welcome to The Campground Blog!

-I'm Matthew, a senior data scientist and developer with a passion for technology and open source software.
+I'm Matt, a senior data scientist and developer with a passion for technology and open source software.
 This blog is a space where I share my thoughts, insights, and experiences on various tech topics.

 ## About Me